-14. The portfolio is valued at 15FOC of each business cay.
+14. The portfolio is valued at 15h00 of each business day.

-15. Investment and Redemption Instructions will be processed according to: The transaction cut-off time as well as the Subscription and Redemption guidance stipulated within the General Information section of the Mistarum Circlesure.
-Payment Minimum Disclosure Document. - Minimum Disclosure Document.
+15. Investment and Redemption Instructions will be processed according to: The transaction cut-off time as well as the Subscription and Redemption guidance stipulated within the General Information section of the Minimum Disclosure Document.

+- Minimum Disclosure Document.